 The main policy and practice recommendations contained within the INTRAC and SOS International country analyses reflected the range of issues discussed above.
-In all postcommunist societies and European societies without specialist legislation, there was recognition of the need for the introduction of a legal framework specifically for preparation and aftercare (Lerch & Stein, 2010; Stein & Munro, 2008; Stein & Verweijen-Slamnescu, 2012).
-In the European sample countries where legislation was "permissive" (as detailed above) there were recommendations for strengthening the law-introducing a "duty" to provide leaving care services.
-In the European sample there was also a consensus that the legal framework should contain provisions to provide support to young people aged 21 to 25, not just at the time of leaving care (Stein & Munro, 2008).
-Since the INTRAC mapping exercise was completed, in England the Children and Young Person's Act 2008 (introduced in April 2011) has extended young people's entitlement to a personal adviser to the age of 25 where they resume an education or training programme (Stein, 2012).
-In regard to the national policy framework, in the postcommunist sample, there were recommendations for a national strategy and clear standards for preparation and aftercare services; better national governmental interdepartmental co-ordination; less fragmentation of responsibilities between different government departments; and better local government interagency co-operation, including the involvement of non governmental organisations (Lerch & Stein, 2010).
+In all post-communist societies and European societeis without specialist legislation, there was recognition of the need for the introduction of a legal framework specifically for preparation and aftercare (Stein and Munro 2008; Lerch and Stein 2010; Stein and Verweijen-Slamnescu 2012).
+In the European sample countries where legislation was 'permissive' (as detailed above) there were recommendations for strengthening the law - introducing a 'duty' to provide leaving care services.
+In the European sample there was also a consensus that the legal framework should contain provisions to provide support to young people, aged 21 to 25, not just at the time of leaving care (Stein and Munro 2008).
+Since the INTRAC mapping exercise was completed, in England, the Children and Young Person's Act 2008 (introduced in April 2011) has extended young people's entitlement to a personal adviser to 25 where they resume an education or training programme (Stein 2012).

+In regard to the national policy framework, in the post-communist sample, there were recommendations for: a national strategy and clear standards for preparation and aftercare services; better national Governmental inter-departmental co-ordination; less fragmentation of responsibilities between different Government departments, and; better local government inter-agency co-operation, including the involvement of Non Governmental Organisations (Lerch and Stein 2010).

-The Quality of Care
+The quality of care

-The major challenge facing postcommunist societies was seen as deinstitutionalisation (Lerch & Stein, 2010; Stein & Verweijen-Slamnescu, 2012).
+The major challenge facing post-communist societies was seen as deinstitutionalisation (Lerch and Stein 2010; Stein and Verweijen-Slamnescu 2012).
 In the SOS country analysis, large institutional settings were consistently seen to have a very negative impact on the lives of most young people.
-The main consequences, in terms of "violations of rights", identified in the SOS report included the abuses of young people in institutions; the impact of institutional stigma; the failure to meet the needs of young people growing up, in terms of their education, development, health, and psychological wellbeing; the lack of individualisation; the geographical and emotional separation from parents; and the failure to adequately prepare and support young people into adulthood.
-Recommendations included increasing the use of foster care placements and care in family settings, such as SOS foster families, as well as greater use of smaller children's homes, and training for staff, carers, and "guardians" (kinship carers).
-In this context, the implementation of "quality standards" that comply with the UN Guidelines on Alternative Care for Children (currently under review), were seen potentially as an important mechanism for improving the quality of care, including preparation and aftercare services (Lerch & Stein, 2010; Stein & Verweijen-Slamnescu, 2012).
+The main consequences, in terms of 'violations of rights', identified in the SOS report included: the abuses of young people in institutions; the impact of institutional stigma; the failure to meet the needs of young people growing up, in terms of their education, development, health and psychological well-being; the lack of individualisation; the geographical and emotional separation from parents, and; the failure to adequately prepare and support young people into adulthood.

+Recommendations included increasing the use of foster care placements and care in family settings, such as SOS foster families, as well as greater use of smaller children's homes, and training for staff, carers, and 'guardians' (kinship carers).
+In this context, the implementation of 'quality standards' which comply with the UN Guidelines on Alternative Care for Children (currently under review), were seen potentially as an important mechanism for improving the quality of care, including preparation and after-care services (Lerch and Stein 2010; Stein and Verweijen-Slamnescu 2012).

 In the European sample, there was recognition of the association between the quality of care and later outcomes.
-There were recommendations for better quality care to compensate young people for their damaging precare experiences, through stability and continuity, a positive sense of identity, assistance to overcome educational deficits, and holistic preparation.
-The screening for mental health problems and the provision of therapeutic services was recommended to prevent later problems (Dumaret, 2008).
-In the country chapters, the use of foster care placements, small children's homes with a positive culture, residential care providing psychological interventions and sociopedagogy were identified as contributing to positive outcomes (Stein, 2008).
+There were recommendations for better quality care to compensate young people for their damaging pre-care experiences, through stability and continuity, a positive sense of identity, assistance to overcome educational deficits and holistic preparation.
+The screening for mental health problems and the provision of therapeutic services was recommended to prevent later problems (Dumaret 2008).
+In the country chapters, the use of foster care placements, small children's homes with a positive culture, residential care providing psychological interventions and socio-pedagogy were identified as contributing to positive outcomes (Stein 2008).

-Transitions from Care
+Transitions from care